kelvinxiao01/hofhacks/src/taskpane/services/SERVICES.md

 - **Error Handling**: Improved error handling throughout the services to provide better feedback to users.
 - **Debugging**: Added comprehensive logging to help diagnose issues with Excel integration.
 - **Output Formatting**: Improved the formatting of read operations to show only populated cells in a user-friendly way.
 - **Read Operations**: Optimized read operations to avoid duplication and ensure the formatted output is properly displayed.
+- **Body Field**: Added support for a "body" field in the response to display structured content in the chat interface.